adafruit/Adafruit_CircuitPython_BLE_File_Transfer/README.rst

 * Status: Single byte. `0x01` if the directory exists or `0x02` if it doesn't.
 * Entry number: 32-bit number encoding the entry number.
 * Total entries: 32-bit number encoding the total number of entries.
-* Flags: 8-bit number encoding data about the entries per-bit.
-Bit
+* Flags: 32-bit number encoding data about the entries.
   * Bit 0: Set when the entry is a directory
   * Bits 1-7: Reserved
 * File size: 32-bit number encoding the size of the file.
 Ignore for directories.
 Value may change.